Condominiums in Canada: History

 Before 1981 condominiums made up less than ten percent of homes built in Canada.

+Alberta

+History in Alberta

+Condominiums were first introduced to Alberta in 1967 with the development of Brentwood Village, a townhouse complex in Edmonton, Alberta.
+Condominiums in Alberta are regulated by the Condominium Property Act (Chapter 22, RSA 2000) which is supplemented by the Condominium Property Regulation (AR 168/2000).
+It was most recently reported that over 8,000 condominium projects house over 250,000 residents in Alberta as of September 29th, 2022 by Thomson Reuters Canada.

+Regulation of Condominiums

+Condominiums in Alberta are self-regulated by their elected board of directors, though there are changes being made to legislation to introduce the Condominium Dispute Tribunal which was first modeled in Ontario.

+To a much greater extent, condominiums in Alberta gained protection when Condominium Managers became a professionally licensed designation through the Real Estate Council of Alberta on December 1, 2021.

+Associations in Alberta

+Condo Owners' Forum Society of Alberta

+Founded in 2015, the mission of the Condominium Owners Forum Society of Alberta is to provide individual and business condo owners and occupants with opportunities for networking, education, and advocacy to improve the management and value of our properties, strengthen governance of our corporations, enhance the public perception of condominium living, and foster a greater sense of community and collaboration amongst all stakeholders.

+The Association of Condominium Managers of Alberta

+Founded in 1997, the mission of The Association of Condominium Managers of Alberta is to provide quality professional development to career-focused condominium managers.
+Through education, seminars, and conferences ACMA provides its members with new solutions to elevate their practice of condominium management with the ultimate vision of having Alberta condominium corporations’ assets protected by engaged, educated, and ethical managers.

+The Canadian Condominium Institute, North Alberta Chapter

+The North Alberta Chapter of the Canadian Condominium Institute supports the condominium industry in Northern Alberta.

+The Canadian Condominium Institute, South Alberta Chapter

+The South Alberta Chapter of the Canadian Condominium Institute supports the condominium industry in Southern Alberta.

-British Columbia Strata Housing
+British Columbia

 Over a million people live in strata housing in British Columbia.
 Strata properties are a popular housing choice in B.C. because it is convenient, provides security and added amenities and is usually less costly than buying a single-family home.

 As the price of single-family housing has soared to unprecedented levels in Vancouver, the number of new condominium sales has increased, along with prices.
 According to the Real Estate Board of Greater Vancouver, the benchmark price for a condo in July 2016 was $510,600 in the region, up 27.4 per cent from the same month in 2015.

 Insurance under the Strata Property Act

 The Act requires all stratas to maintain an insurance policy for a minimum of $2 million (property and liability) that covers the common elements and the units as originally buïlt.